jhonnrodr/jhonnrodr/README.md

 ### Hi there 👋
+I'm Jhonn a full-stack developer based in Santo Domingo, 🇩🇴 DR.
+I working primarily with Laravel and Vue.js

+📫 How to reach me:
+hello@jhonn.dev

 <!--
 **jhonnrodr/jhonnrodr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.